 To publish to Scene7 from the Assets console if the assets are in a Scene7 target folder:

-In the AEM classic UI, click Digital Assets to access the digital asset manager.
+In the Experience Manager classic UI, click Digital Assets to access the digital asset manager.

 Select the asset (or assets) or folder from within the target folder you want to publish to Scene7 and right-click and select Publish to Scene7.
 Alternatively, you can select Publish to Scene7 from the Tools menu.